PBSA/Technical-Documents/technology/sidechain-operator-nodes-sons/running-a-son-node/manual-install.md

 sudo install -m 0755 -o root -g root -t /usr/local/bin bitcoin-0.21.0/bin/*
 ```

-Then we make a config file to manage the setting of our new Bitcoin node.
+Then we make a config file to manage the settings of our new Bitcoin node.

 ```text
 cd ~